-I think this is partly why people can get so confused and overwhelmed about depression, and why some people don’t understand what other go through.
+I think this is partly why people can get so confused and overwhelmed about depression, and why some people don’t understand what others go through.
 Most of us know what the flu feels like, how your body just seems to drop into low gear.
 Many of us here have suffered loss or grief, and reactive depression can hit hard and last for a while, and then gradually or suddenly lift again.
-A smaller number suffer depression as a disease, and this also has a range, from a low-level doldrums to a crippling extreme that makes functioning in normal life impossible.
+A smaller number suffer depression as a disease, and this also has a range, from low-level doldrums to a crippling extreme that makes functioning in normal, everyday life impossible.

 Jesus experienced depression.
 He certainly did.

 What did Jesus feel in the garden of Gethsemane when he was preparing to face his arrest, torture, and murder?